kaldi-asr/kaldi/egs/timit/README.txt

    time-aligned orthographic, phonetic and word transcriptions as well as a 16-bit, 16kHz speech waveform file for each utterance."

+   Note: please do not use this TIMIT setup as a generic example of how to run Kaldi, as TIMIT has a very nonstandard structure.
+Any of the other setups would be better for this purpose: e.g. librispeech/s5 is quite nice, and is free; yesno is very tiny and fast to run and is also free; and wsj/s5 has an unusually complete set of example scripts which may however be confusing.

 Each subdirectory of this directory contains the scripts for a sequence of experiments.